Krockwell/rpi_beers/README.md

 # rpi_beers
 A beer app based on the Raspberry Pi.

 The idea of this device is to monitor the temperature of the fermenting beer in my freezer.
-Eventually I would like to control the temperature by turning the freezer on/off, to plot the temperature over time, and finally to setup different temperature profiles for better fermentation control...and to push it onto the web somehow.
+This should help make tasty beer.

 TODO:
-Plot the log files perhaps
+Figure out how to plot temperature vs time.
+Figure out how to put on web-page for non-linux people to use.

 Tutorials Used in setting this up: http://readwrite.com/2014/06/27/raspberry-pi-web-server-website-hosting